The Bryn Mawr College Honor Code

 A. Academic Resolutions

 These resolutions are to preserve and ensure the integrity of the College and of the individuals within it.
-Each student is responsible for the integrity of her own academic work.
+Each student is responsible for the integrity of their own academic work.
 Thus, it is important that each student read and understand these academic resolutions, as each student will be held responsible for them.

-1. Examinations and Quizzesa.
-Students are not to reveal the form, content, or degree of difficulty of any examination or quiz.
-Discretion should be used in discussing the examination and in disposing of the examination.b.
-Examinations at the end of each semester will be conducted without proctors in the examination rooms.
+- Examinations at the end of each semester will be conducted without proctors in the examination rooms.
 However, one or more student proctors will remain in each building to be called in case of emergency and to maintain quiet.

-c.
-There should be no talking in the examination rooms.
+- There should be no talking in the examination rooms.
 A student may leave an examination but should not create a disturbance.
 On completion of examinations, students are requested to leave the building promptly and quietly.
 Examinations will be written in blue books or on other paper provided by the College.
 Students are urged to occupy alternate seats where space permits.
 Students should not bring books and papers into the examination room unless told to do so by the instructor.

-d.
-In a scheduled examination, the instructor or the instructor’s representative may stay in an examination room for about fifteen minutes at the beginning of an examination to answer questions, and may return at the close of the examination to collect papers.
+- In a scheduled examination, the instructor or the instructor’s representative may stay in an examination room for about fifteen minutes at the beginning of an examination to answer questions, and may return at the close of the examination to collect papers.
 Students, upon completing, shall leave all blue books on the instructor’s desk or as otherwise instructed.

-e.
-Quizzes will be conducted in the same manner except that the instructor may remain in the room.
+- Quizzes will be conducted in the same manner except that the instructor may remain in the room.
 Quizzes will ordinarily begin at ten past the hour, and students are responsible for observing time limits.

-f.
-In self-scheduled examinations, students must stop writing at the time specified by the instructor.
+- In self-scheduled examinations, students must stop writing at the time specified by the instructor.
 Both the self-scheduled examination questions and the ‘blue books’ will be returned to the proctor in the building after the students complete them.
 The same standard of integrity is expected of students in cases of take-home or open book examinations, or any type of examination.
 The time allowed for a take-home examination or quiz is considered to run from the time the student opens the examination through the time limit specified by the instructor.
 A student may not use course materials, or seek any other outside help, unless specifically instructed to do so.

-c.
-Collaboration among students in the preparation of work may take place as approved by the instructor.
+- Collaboration among students in the preparation of work may take place as approved by the instructor.

-d.
-Permission must be obtained in advance from all professors concerned if a paper is to be submitted for credit in more than one course.
+- Permission must be obtained in advance from all professors concerned if a paper is to be submitted for credit in more than one course.
 If the paper has been used in a previous course or another school, the current professor should be made aware of the fact.

-e.
-Any student who is uncertain about the application of the preceding rules to any particular assignment should ask the instructor for more explicit directions.
+- Any student who is uncertain about the application of the preceding rules to any particular assignment should ask the instructor for more explicit directions.

-3. Library — Use of library resources is subject to the Honor Code, as well as normal library regulations.
+- Library — Use of library resources is subject to the Honor Code, as well as normal library regulations.
 It is the responsibility of the students to acquaint themselves with the regulations regarding the use of library materials, especially those materials on reserve.
 If a student fails to return a library book on time, despite requests from the librarian, it will be considered an infraction of the Academic Honor Code, and will be dealt with accordingly.

-4. Faculty — Members of the faculty are not under the jurisdiction of the Honor Code but may participate in confrontation.
+- Faculty — Members of the faculty are not under the jurisdiction of the Honor Code but may participate in confrontation.
 Complaints about a faculty member should first be made to the professor and then to the Dean of the Undergraduate College.

 B. Social Resolutions of the Honor Code